San Salvador, El Salvador

 - Are healthcare and health insurance expensive in San Salvador?

-- What are emergency services like in San Salvador?
+- What are the visa & residency requirements in San Salvador?